 Then, this certainly unexpected inner turmoil, I now know that I owe it to this exhibition forever engraved in my mind and heart.

-My favourite painting is pictured here, entitled "Painting, 160×114 cm, 9.11.2008".
+My favourite painting is shown here in a photo, entitled "Painting, 160×114 cm, 9.11.2008".
 This work made me realize that I needed to visualize even a tiny perspective.
-In all this darkness, these fine horizontal white gaps appear to me as a hope.
+In all this darkness, these fine horizontal white interstices appear to me as a hope.
 These interstices let me imagine that another world is possible.

 Although virtual tours are now being considered, there is nothing like experimenting with the work as dimensions and shapes can change our perception.
 In particular this copper plate pierced by acid, presented as a stele!